Get in touch

 38 Degrees believes that power should rest with the people: we provide simple and effective tools for hundreds of thousands of us to influence the decisions that affect us all.
 We work together to defend fairness, protect constitutional rights, promote peace, preserve the planet and deepen democracy.

 Definitely not.
-We are not connected with any political parties, and are funded by donations from members.
-Our independence means that we can campaign on issues that we feel passionately about and that we decide on together.
+We are not connected with any political parties, and are funded entirely by donations from members.
+Our independence means we can campaign on issues that we feel passionately about and that we decide on together.
 We are driven by issues and outcomes, and judge all politicians by the same standards.

 38 Degrees is inspired by the impact of advocacy groups like MoveOn in the United States, GetUp in Australia and Avaaz around the world.
 These groups have used the same model, technologies and techniques to mobilize nearly 9 million people to campaign on issues important to their members.